-RE/MAX National Housing Report for April 2019
+RE/MAX National Housing Report for March 2020

-Of the 54 metro areas surveyed in April 2019, the overall average number of home sales is up 11.2% compared to March 2019, and down 1.1% compared to April 2018.
-Leading the month-over-month sales percentage increase were Augusta, ME, at +30.4%, Des Moines, IA, at +23.6%, and Milwaukee, WI, at +22.9%.
+Of the 52 metro areas surveyed in March 2020, the overall average number of home sales was up 23.8% compared to February 2020, and up 2.7% compared to March 2019.
+Leading the year-over-year sales percentage increase were Los Angeles, CA at +15.6%, Boise, ID at +15.2%, and Las Vegas, NV at +12.2%.

-Median Sales Price – Median of 54 metro median prices
+Median Sales Price – Median of 52 metro median prices

-Days on Market – Average of 54 metro areas
+Days on Market – Average of 52 metro areas

-Months Supply of Inventory – Average of 54 metro areas
+Months Supply of Inventory – Average of 52 metro areas

-The number of homes for sale in April 2019 was up 3.3% from March 2019 and up 4.8% from April 2018.
-Based on the rate of home sales in April 2019, the Months Supply of Inventory decreased to 2.6 from 2.9 in March 2019, and decreased compared to 3.0 in April 2018.
+The number of homes for sale in March 2020 was up 1.1% from February 2020 and down 14.9% from March 2019.
+Based on the rate of home sales in March 2020, the Months Supply of Inventory decreased to 2.7 compared to 3.0 in February 2020, and decreased compared to 3.2 in March 2019.
 A six months supply indicates a market balanced equally between buyers and sellers.
-In April 2019, of the 54 metro areas surveyed, only Miami, FL, at 6.3 reported a months supply at or over six, which is typically considered a buyer’s market.
+In March 2020, of the 52 metro areas surveyed, two metro areas reported a months supply at or over six, which is typically considered a buyer’s market.
 The markets with the lowest Months Supply of Inventory were Manchester, NH at 1.2, and a six-way tie among Boise, ID, Washington DC, Denver, CO, Seattle, WA, Omaha, NE, and San Francisco, CA at 1.3.

 The RE/MAX National Housing Report is distributed each month on or about the 15th.
 The first Report was distributed in August 2008.
-The Report is based on MLS data in approximately 54 metropolitan areas, includes all residential property types, and is not annualized.
+The Report is based on MLS data in approximately 52 metropolitan areas, includes all residential property types, and is not annualized.
 For maximum representation, many of the largest metro areas in the country are represented, and an attempt is made to include at least one metro from each state.
 Metro area definitions include the specific counties established by the U.S. Government’s Office of Management and Budget, with some exceptions.

 Transactions are the total number of closed residential transactions during the given month.
 Months Supply of Inventory is the total number of residential properties listed for sale at the end of the month (current inventory) divided by the number of sales contracts signed (pended) during the month.
 Where “pended” data is unavailable, this calculation is made using closed transactions.
 Days on Market is the number of days that pass from the time a property is listed until the property goes under contract for all residential properties sold during the month.
 Median Sales Price is the median of the median sales prices in each of the metro areas included in the survey.